Denver Feed A Family: Thanksgiving 2014

 Saturday, November 22, 2014 from 9am - 1pm

 Commemorating the spirit and generosity of "Daddy Bruce" Randolph, The Epworth Foundation and its generous sponsors have distributed more than 52,500 baskets of food to Denver-area families in need.

 What happens: At midnight the Friday before Thanksgiving, 3 city blocks near Epworth will be closed off and a giant assembly line will be set up.
 Semi trailers full of food will be hauled in by Wal-Mart.
 The food will be offloaded onto a conveyor system, where over the next 18 hours hundreds of volunteers will help pack the food into boxes and the distribution will begin.
 Volunteers from Metro Cab will begin delivering food to the elderly and shut-in, while thousands of people will visit Epworth directly to receive their baskets.
 Community agencies will be present to communicate their services.
-More than 7,000 families will be helped.
+Our goal this year is to distribute up to 10,000 baskets!

-This is a remarkable event, probably the largest of its kind in the nation, and none of it would be possible without the generosity of the entire Denver community.
+This is a remarkable event, and none of it would be possible without the generosity of the entire Denver community.

 What is needed: Due to the current economic climate, the need has increased, while donations and funding sources have decreased.
 Without your generous support, we will not be able to serve those in need.
 Please consider making a donation today!

 This event is volunteer-driven and there is no costly administrative staff.
 Your contributions are well-spent.
 Over 90% of funds raised cover the direct costs of buying food; the balance goes for direct distribution and setup costs such as permits and community outreach.

 To feed a family: for $30 you can provide a basket with turkey, stuffing, mashed potatoes, green beans, corn, macaroni and cheese, cake mix, jiffy mix, and cranberries: enough for a family of 8, with a little left over for the pantry.